batoxpr/introtoim/Final Project Documentation.md

 - Finally, we duplicated the panda on Procreate and drew a different version to make an animated one.
 We also created an animated gradient background on Photoshop, which loops during the meditation.

 <img src="https://user-images.githubusercontent.com/90750426/168316679-52634c37-12b8-4948-b619-6d6feb9dc4c9.gif" width="200"> <img src="https://user-images.githubusercontent.com/90750426/168316892-e42dd523-90f7-4ee2-a8bf-3f7865bacadd.gif" width="200">

+///**stitching process**///

+to learn how to sitch, we followed [https://www.youtube.com/watch?v=K3fFHV6r9Ow](this tutorial) from Youtube.
+This video demonstrates an invisible stitiching method known as "ladder sititch."
+This was particularly helpful for beginners like us.
+After putting all the sensors inside, we made small cuts on the tips of the Panda's legs and hands.
+This way, we could get more accurate inputs from our sensors.